AnonCatalyst/Coeus-OSINT-ToolBox/README.md

     - Access the latest hacking gadgets and tech ⚙️ Explore what the hackers market offers you.
     File: `Hackstores.md`

-13. **Tool Collection Sites** - 🧰 Find collections of various OSINT tools & hacking gadgets.
+13. **Tool Collection Sites** - 🧰 Find collections of various OSINT tools and other resourceful repositories.
     - Discover communities sharing there latest creation & explore bountiful tool repositories.
     File: `Tool-collection-sites.md`